dray89/Python/README.md

 # pythonscripts

+mystockscraper.py:
+  In progress.
+Scrape daily stock and options data using TDameritrade APIs.

 google.py:
   Scrape a google search filtering for site.
 Useful for administration tasks involving multiple searches on the same website.
 For example,     separate searches by company names.